 IMPORTANT NOTE: To receive credit for college, transcripts are required and must be received by the application period closing date.
 Transcripts should be attached to your online application.
 Applications without transcripts attached will be considered incomplete and will be rejected.
 Student/unofficial copies are acceptable; however, your transcript must be legible and include your college/university name, your name, the degree completed (if applicable) and the date completed.

-- Laboratory experience in a public health, hospital or clinical laboratory.
+- Experience performing related functions in a public health, hospital or clinical laboratory.

 - Valid certification by the American Medical Technologists (AMT) or the American Society of Clinical Pathologists Board of Certification (ASCP BOC)

 - Knowledge of quality assurance and laboratory safety standards.